 Who can volunteer?

-Volunteering at Midvale CBC Community Clinic Physical Therapy and the Neuro Pro Bono Clinic as a student care provider is a privilege open to ALL students currently enrolled in the University of Utah Doctorate of Physical Therapy (DPT) program.
+Volunteering at Midvale CBC Community Clinic Physical Therapy and the Neuro Pro Bono Clinic as a student care provider is open to ALL students currently enrolled in the University of Utah Doctorate of Physical Therapy (DPT) program.
 Student treater positions at the Maliheh Clinic are only open to second year DPT students.

 What does a typical volunteer shift entail?

 Student volunteers provide care in teams of 2 (one "senior” student & one "junior" student) under the supervision of a licensed "attending" physical therapist from the greater Salt Lake area.
 Each student team sees 2-3 patients per shift and is responsible for completing all aspects of care including examination, evaluation, diagnosis, prognosis, procedural/educational intervention, and documentation.
 For more information on clinic operations or student expectations/responsibilities, please refer to the Student Training Manual link below.

 Click on the SignUp.com button below to sign up or look for future openings.

 - Students are currently not limited in the number of shifts they may sign up for.

 Prior to volunteering, students MUST read through the resources below to help familiarize students with the clinic's layout, policies, and procedures:

 - Clinic Photo “Tour” & Orientation